uncore-team/turtlebot3burger/simulation/MuJoco+Gimnasium+StableBaselines3/README.md

 # Turtlebot3 Burger simulation with MuJoCo, Gymnasium and Stable Baselines3

+* This is a WIP project.
+It is functional and profusely documented, though it has not been thorougly tested *

 This folder contains several files that allow to create a MuJoCo custom environment for Turtlebot3 Burger that can be used with Gymnasium in order to learn some task using RL algorithms included in Stable Baselines 3:

 - The MJFC MuJoCo model for Turtlebot3 Burger (turtlebot3burgermjmodel_diff.xml) and a MuJoCo xml scene that includes that model (urtlebot3burgermjmodel_scene.xml)